 A person must not, without reasonable excuse, do anything that results in the interference with, or the rendering ineffective of, any protective equipment or safety device provided for the occupational safety and health of members of the workforce at a facility if the person knew (or ought reasonably to have known) that the equipment or device was protective equipment or a safety device.

-Penalty: $3 300 or imprisonment for 6 months or both.
+Penalty: a fine of $3 300 or imprisonment for 6 months or both.

 [Clause 75 inserted by No. 13 of 2005 s.
-47.]
+47; amended by No. 42 of 2010 s.
+170(6).]

 76. No charges to be levied on members of workforce